SonyMeng/Snake/README.md

 # Snake

-Simple Calculator APP

-This is a simple calculator app that can do: additions,subtractions,divisions,mulptiplications.
-Created using html,css,javascript.
-First project .

 This is a simple snake game app.
 Score displayed in the upper right corner.
 The difficulty increases the more score you have.